aoinc13/nifikop/site/website/versioned_docs/version-0.7.6/3_tasks/2_security/1_ssl.md

 sidebar_label: SSL
 ---

-The `NiFi operator` makes securing your NiFi cluster with SSL.
-You may provide your own certificates, or instruct the operator to create them for from your cluster configuration.
+The `NiFi operator` makes securing your NiFi cluster with SSL easy.
+You may provide your own certificates (needs example), or instruct the operator to create them for from your cluster configuration.

 Below this is an example configuration required to secure your cluster with SSL :